Support » We can help you with… » Starting out » Locating and starting your new aquarium

 Remember – When installing your aquarium or electricals like filters, heating or lighting make sure you create a drip loop in any cables to ensure drops of water cannot reach the mains electricity.

-Place a plate or small bowl on to the aquarium substrate and carefully pour the water on it.
-This will help to prevent your substrate being disrupted and clouding.
+Place a plate or small bowl onto the aquarium substrate and carefully pour the water on it.
+This will help to prevent your substrate from being disrupted and clouding.

 If you want to have live plants in your aquarium now is the time to add them.